kubevirt/user-guide/workloads/virtual-machines/life-cycle.md

 ## Launching a virtual machine

-In order to start a VirtualMachine, you just need to create a `VirtualMachine` object using `kubectl`:
+In order to start a VirtualMachineInstance, you just need to create a `VirtualMachineInstance` object using `kubectl`:

 ```bash
 $ kubectl create -f vm.yaml